Should You Train Your Cat to Use the Toilet?

 Why shouldn’t you toilet-train your cat?

-Toilet-training your cat has many drawbacks including not being able to monitor your kitty’s pee and poop (which can indicate serious health problems), denying them their instinct to dig and bury after elimination, increasing their stress and anxiety, and potentially resulting in unwanted accidents.
+Toilet-training your cat has many drawbacks including not being able to monitor your kitty’s pee and poop (which can indicate serious health problems), denying them their instinct to dig and bury after doing their business, increasing their stress and anxiety, and potentially resulting in unwanted accidents.

 What should I do if my cat isn’t using the litter box?